-- a) iSCSI names MUST have a single encoding method when transmitted over various protocols. - b) iSCSI names MUST be relatively simple to compare.
-The algorithm for comparing two iSCSI names for equivalence must not rely on any external server. - c) iSCSI names MUST be composed of displayable characters only. iSCSI names should be kept as simple as possible.
-They MUST provide for the use of international character sets, and MUST NOT allow the use of different names that would be identical except for their case.
-Whitespace characters MUST NOT be allowed. - d) iSCSI names MUST be transport-friendly.
+a) iSCSI names must have a single encoding method when transmitted over various protocols.

+b) iSCSI names must be relatively simple to compare.
+The algorithm for comparing two iSCSI names for equivalence must not rely on any external server.

+c) iSCSI names must be composed of displayable characters only. iSCSI names should be kept as simple as possible.
+They must provide for the use of international character sets, and must not be case sensitive.
+Whitespace characters are not allowed.

+d) iSCSI names must be transport-friendly.
 They must be transported using both binary and ASCII-based protocols.

 An iSCSI name really names a logical software entity, and is not tied to a port or other hardware that can be changed.
-For instance, an initiator name should name the iSCSI initiator node, not a particular NIC or HBA card.
-When multiple NICs are used, they should generally all present the same iSCSI initiator name to the targets, since they are just paths to the same SCSI layer.
+For instance, an initiator name should name the iSCSI initiator node, not a particular NIC or HBA.
+When multiple NICs are used, they should generally all present the same iSCSI initiator name to the targets, because they are just paths to the same SCSI layer.
 In most operating systems, the named entity is the operating system image.